 The GPS plan is an annual discretionary bonus plan.
-The plan is designed to reflect specific goals linked to the performance of the Group, business and individual performance.
+The plan is designed to reflect specific goals linked to the performance of the Group.

-Individual GPS awards are based upon individual financial and non-financial performance, including risk management performance.
+Individual GPS awards are based upon individual, financial and non-financial performance, including risk management performance, as well as the Group's overall results.
 Most colleagues and all Material Risk Takers (MRTs) participate in the GPS plan.